You won’t usually find her face in front of the camera. But you’ve no doubt seen her award-winning work on KY3 News.

 She began her career at our sister station, KSPR, and moved over to KY3 in 2008.
 Since then, she has established herself as an award-winning photojournalist.
 Robin has won two regional Emmy awards for her work.
 In addition, she is the recipient of numerous honors from the Missouri Broadcasters Association.

-When not behind the camera, Robin spends her spare time participating in Jazzercise, making jewelry, and collecting anything to do with owls (she says it’s a ‘hoot!’).
+When not behind the camera, Robin spends her spare time hanging out with her husband, participating in Jazzercise, making jewelry, and collecting anything to do with owls (she says it’s a ‘hoot!’).
 She’s also an avid dog lover, and enjoys caring for her 2 mini-Schnauzers, Bucky and Dio, and a Papillon named Lola Bean.